 The sheltered Borgh Pottery Garden is a peaceful haven from the windblown landscape and is well loved by locals and visitors alike.

-Gently lulled by birdsong and near a stream flowing through local crofts and down to the sea, one visitor described the walled space as “the most serene place I’ve ever been”.
-(The migrating birds who seek shelter from the wild Atlantic in the valley would no doubt agree.)
+Gently lulled by birdsong and the nearby stream flowing through local crofts down to the sea, one visitor described the garden as “the most serene place I’ve ever been”.
+(The migrating birds who seek shelter in the valley from the wild Atlantic would no doubt agree.)

 “Plants either thrive here, or give up after a few years” says Sue, who has learned that only time can tell which species will take root in the peaty Lewis soil.
 “But the ones that remain run wild: from bluebells to wild garlic, the garden’s left as natural as possible.”

 Click here for full details of how to get here.